bUnit-dev/bUnit/docs/site/docs/test-doubles/auth.md

 ### Authentication types

-To specify a authentication type for the authenticated and authorized user, do the following:
+To specify an authentication type for the authenticated and authorized user, do the following:

 [!code-csharp[UserRightsTest.cs](../../../samples/tests/xunit/UserRightsTest.cs?start=146&end=158&highlight=4)]